CitizenLabDotCo/citizenlab/docs/README.md

 **Project page:**

+- Show all events at bottom of page instead of only upcoming events
 - Reduced padding of sticky top bar
-- Show all events at bottom of page instead of only upcoming events
-- Added tracking events
-- Only show sticky action bar up top when an action button (e.g. 'Post an idea') is present, and you've scrolled past it.
+- Only show sticky top bar when an action button (e.g. 'Post an idea') is present, and you've scrolled past it.

 **Project page right-hand sidebar:**